mcevoymicah/DND-Dice-Modifier/README.md

 & Proficiencies" feature, where you can check or uncheck skills to indicate

-- You can locate my visual component by selecting create character after my starting my application where there will be red pixel dragon.
+- You can locate my visual component by selecting create character after starting the application, where there will be red pixel dragon.